 We are committed to using feedback from our students to drive improvement in our services and demonstrate clearly that we take action based upon their feedback.
 Over the years we have found ways to improve the process of collecting, analysing and acting on their feedback.

-The Daily Student Survey was a key development in this area introduced to make the flow of feedback and service recovery more effective.
+The Daily Student Survey was a key development in this area and introduced to make the flow of feedback and service recovery more effective.

 Recording the feedback